University of Peradeniya: 1952 to 1972

 Although the buildings at Peradeniya were established in 1952, the official ceremony for its inception was held on 20 April 1954, with the participation of Queen Elizabeth II.
-The Sri Lankan government was keen to postpone the ceremony until Queen Elizabeth II could participate.
+The government of Ceylon was keen to postpone the ceremony until Queen Elizabeth II could participate.
 Her visit was delayed by the death of King George VI.
-Prince Philip, Duke of Edinburgh also participated in the event.
-He declared the university opened:
+During the Royal visit of Ceylon in 1954 His Royal Highness Prince Philip, Duke of Edinburgh declared open the university in the presence of Her Majesty Queen Elizabeth II and His Excellency The Lord Soulbury, Governor General of Ceylon.

+The plaque displayed in remembrance of the proud visit of the Queen and the Duke of Edinburgh in the Senate building built on 130 granite columns is a resemblance of a historical palace from the Polonnaruwa era.

 Sections of the University of Ceylon functioned in Colombo and Peradeniya acted as campuses of the same university until 1967.
 In 1967, these campuses were split into two.
 The section in Peradeniya was known as the University of Ceylon, Peradeniya, while the section in Colombo was known as the University of Ceylon, Colombo.

 1972 to 1978

 By the University Act No. 1 of 1972, four universities functioned a — Peradeniya, Colombo, Vidyodaya and Vidyalankara and the Ceylon College of Technology, Katubedda, Moratuwa became five constituent campuses of a single structure – the University of Sri Lanka.
 It had one vice chancellor and five presidents for five campuses.
 Under this designation, the University of Ceylon – Peradeniya became the University of Sri Lanka – Peradeniya Campus.
 This designation prevailed until 1978.